How to Lose Your Double Chin (Includes 3 Simple Exercise Videos)

-Where Does a Double Chin Come from?
+Where Does a Double Chin Come From?

-Over-curvature of the Neck
+2. Over-curvature of the Neck

 How to Correct a "Short" Neck

-As soon as you learn to carry the head in its rightful place, held back between the shoulders with the chin down, there will no longer be a need for a double chin.
-As an extra bonus of re-aligning the head your neck will grow longer and taller, the head will be better balanced, and consequently, much stiffness and pain in the neck and shoulder area, even head aches, will vanish.
+Working on getting your head back to its natural upright place is, after losing fat is the next thing to consider doing.
+As soon as you learn to carry the head in its rightful place, held back between the shoulders with the chin down, there is no longer a need for a double chin.
+As an extra bonus of re-aligning the head, your neck will grow longer and taller.
+The head will be better balanced, and consequently any stiffness and pain in the neck and shoulder area, even head aches, will vanish.
 Why?

 Caution when Lying on the Floor